abeaugustijn/nicenorm/README.md

 # nicenorm
-Better output from norminette
+_Better output from norminette_

-## Intro
-The goal of this project is to make the output of norminette more readable.
+The goal of this project is to make the output of norminette more readable and extract only the useful information.

 ![Example image](/example.jpg)
-(left is norminette, right is nicenorm)
+_(left is norminette, right is nicenorm)_

 ## Features
 * Color highlighting